 May Worsen Kidney Issues

 People who suffer from kidney disease should avoid eating large amounts of pistachios as well.
-This is because pistachios are high in potassium, phosphorus, and magnesium which can worsen conditions like kidney stones (3).
+This is because pistachios are high in potassium, phosphorus, and magnesium which can build up in the blood when kidney function is impaired (3).

 Whether you’re a workout beast or just a beginner making your first foray into the world of fitness and dieting – BetterMe has a lot to offer to both newbies and experts!
 Install the app and experience the versatility first-hand!